Tulip: Tulip festivals

 Tulip festivals are held around the world, for example in the Netherlands and Spalding, England.
 There is also a popular festival in Morges, Switzerland.
 Every spring, there are tulip festivals in North America, including the Tulip Time Festival in Holland, Michigan, the Skagit Valley Tulip Festival in Skagit Valley, Washington, the Tulip Time Festival in Orange City and Pella, Iowa, and the Canadian Tulip Festival in Ottawa, Ontario, Canada.
 Tulips are also popular in Australia and several festivals are held in September and October, during the Southern Hemisphere's spring.
 The Indira Gandhi Memorial Tulip Garden hosts an annual tulip festival which draws huge attention and has an attendance of over 200,000.

-Consumption

-Tulip petals are edible.
-The taste varies by variety and season, and is roughly similar to lettuce or other salad greens.
-Some people are allergic to tulips.

-Tulip bulbs look similar to onions, but should not generally be considered food.
-The toxicity of bulbs is not well-understood, nor is there an agreed-upon method of safely preparing them for human consumption.
-There have been reports of illness when eaten, depending on quantity.
-During the Dutch famine of 1944–45, tulip bulbs were eaten out of desperation, and Dutch doctors provided recipes.